 11. Operations Plan

 The entire Strategic Plan laid should be partitioned into smaller plans for efficient operational management and achieving the desired goals in time.
-In a war, to capture a territory, the air force will first bombard the enemy lines, then the armored battalion will bombard the enemy lines with tanks and armored vehicles and finally the infantry would move in to capture the territory with little resistance.
+In a war, to capture a territory, the air force will first bombard the enemy lines, then the armored battalion will bombard the enemy lines with tanks and armored vehicles and finally, the infantry would move in to capture the territory with little resistance.
 It will be a coordinated effort to reach the goal.
-Similarly in trying to reach the desired numbers, each function in an organization should perform their duties in coordination with each other such that the targets are met.
+Similarly, in trying to reach the desired numbers, each function in an organization should perform their duties in coordination with each other such that the targets are met.

 Operations plan transforms company goals and opportunities into reality.
-In this section, include details of each individual projects and how these projects will be completed to achieve the company goal.
+In this section, you should include details of each individual projects and how these projects will be completed to achieve the company goal.
 Map out each of your initiatives in a Gantt chart to know when each project will begin and who will have the responsibility to lead each team.

 12. Financial Projections